 After you have selected a good forex broker, the next thing to do is to create an account with them and start trading.
 The account creation process may differ, but there are some standard steps every broker takes.

-In this guide, we will be using eToro, one of the biggest and fastest-growing brokers to demonstrate how to open an account.
+In this guide, we will be using the eToro broker forex trading platform, one of the biggest and fastest-growing brokers to demonstrate how to open an account.
 Here are some steps involved in creating an account:

 Step 1: Choose a Forex Broker and Create an Account